 The CPA Statute defines "community housing" as "low and moderate income housing for individuals and families, including low or moderate income senior housing."
-This document favors substituting the more familiar term "affordable housing" for "community housing."
+MAHT favors substituting the term "community affordable housing", which is used in this document.

 Low-income housing is affordable to households with annual incomes of less than 80% of the area wide median income (AMI) and moderate-income housing is affordable to households earning less than 100% AMI.
 Furthermore, the CPA Statute defines "senior housing" as housing for persons 60 years old or over with low- or moderate- income.